 Edward "Ned" K VizyResearch Scientist Associate V/ Lecturer, Department of Geological Sciences, Jackson School of Geosciences

 Dr. Edward (Ned) Vizy is a Research Scientist Associate in the Department of Geological Sciences at the University of Texas at Austin.
 He is an atmospheric scientist, and his work is focused primarily on understanding regional climate variability/climate change over the tropics/sub-tropics including Africa and the Americas.
-Dr. Vizy has over ten years experience developing and adapting high resolution regional climate system models for use in addressing climate related issues.
+Dr. Vizy has over fifteen years experience developing and adapting high resolution regional climate system models for use in addressing climate related issues.

 Areas of Expertise

-climate dynamics, atmospheric dynamics, global climate change, paleoclimate, extreme weather events, climate system modeling, hurricanes, paleoclimate
+climate dynamics, atmospheric dynamics, climate change, extreme weather events, climate system modeling, hurricanes, paleoclimate, mesoscale modeling

 Current Research Programs & ProjectsNorthern African monsoon systems: Basic dynamics, interannual and decadal variations ( view )